 Mindfulness: its a way of training the mind to be present.
 A secular practice which involves paying attention to “what is happening as its happening”.
 It’s something we all do in our own way from time-to-time.
 However, as our minds are so used to racing around at an incredible speed and jumping from thought to thought, it’s easy to get lost in regrets about the past or worries about the future and this can make us stressed.

-Mindfulness: I offer courses for people who wish to learn more about the theory and techniques involved in becoming more mindful.
-Mindfulness is a life skill which can deepen our sense of well-being and fulfilment.
+I offer courses for people who wish to learn more about the theory and techniques involved in becoming more mindful and to learn a life skill which can deepen your sense of well-being and fulfilment.
 It involves paying attention to what is occurring in our present moment experience, with an attitude of openness and non-judgment.
 It engages all of our senses so we can become aware of our body, emotions, thoughts and the external environment.
 Mindfulness is a popular approach used in a variety of settings, in health, education, prisons and businesses, in all sorts of ways.
 It’s being used in schools to aid children build emotional resilience and for those who have demanding caring commitments or challenging jobs.
 Many employees use it to manage work related stress and students use it when studying and for exam stress.
 It’s also used in counselling to help with anxiety, depression, addiction and chronic pain as studies show practicing mindfulness, even for a few weeks, brings a variety of physical and psychological benefits.
 I am an associate of Everyday Mindfulness which is a local organisation offering various mindfulness courses.
 Please see the web site for more details .
 Everyday mindfulness

 The power of the mind and links between counselling and mindfulness-https://youtu.be/qzR62JJCMBQ?t=18